All Episodes

 Right.

-We're talking high school students.
+We're talking high schools, too.

 High school students and dignified?

-Well, we try to do that.
+Well, we try to get it.

 They're getting out of prison.